dataforgoodfr/offseason_ogre/README.md

 A postGreSQL database is required, the connection string must be set as DATABASE_URL in the secrets.

-### Testing deployment locally
+### Testing production build locally

-Node, npm et Docker must be installed locally.
+Node, npm, yarn and Docker must be installed locally.

 1. Run "yarn env:default" from root, it will set default .env values in server
 2. Run "yarn install" from root, it will install all dependencies in all workspaces